-Within the first 30 days of being contacted by a debt collector, you can dispute the validity of the debt.
+Within the first 30 days of being contacted by a debt collector, you can dispute the validity of the debt and request the collector send you proof that the debt is actually yours.
 Once the debt collector receives your written validation request, they have to cease collection efforts until they've provided you with proof of the debt.

-You can close a credit card account over the phone, but following up with a letter is sort of confirmation that you requested the account closed at a certain date.
+You can close a credit card account over the phone, but following up with a letter provides confirmation that you requested the account closed at a certain date.
 The letter might come in handy if there's a future discrepancy over when your account was closed.

 A "pay for delete